 The opera was commissioned by Johann Peter Salomon for the King's Theatre, Haymarket, London, in 1791.
 After arriving in London on 1 January of that year, Haydn commented in a letter to Prince Anton Esterházy: “The new opera libretto which I am to compose is entitled Orfeo, in 5 acts, but I shall not receive it for a few days.
 It will be completely different from that of Gluck.
 The prima donna is called Madame Lops from Munich – she is a pupil of the famous Mingotti.
 Seconda donna is Madame Capelletti.
 Primo hommo is the celebrated Davide.
 The opera contains only 3 persons, viz, Madame Lops, Davide, and a castrato, who apparently is not very special.
 Incidentally, the opera is supposed to contain many choruses, ballets and a lot of big changes of scenery.”
 Unfortunately, owing to political intrigue, the opera was never performed in the composer's lifetime.

 The first complete performance (unstaged) was for a recording made in 1950 by the Haydn Society of Boston (HSLP 2029), conducted by Hans Swarowsky.
 The first staged performance took place during the 1951 Maggio Musicale festival in Florence; the distinguished cast included Maria Callas, Boris Christoff and Tygge Tyggeson and the conductor was Erich Kleiber.

-synopsis The Orpheus myth is recorded in Ovidís Metamorphoses, Books IX and X, and Virgilís Georgics, Book IV.
-Badiniís libretto, however, is not simply a re-telling of the Classical myth but rather reads the myth through the prism of the European Enlightenment, hence the superposition of the original title of the opera.
-The chorus is employed throughout the opera as in Classical Greek tragedy.
+The Orpheus myth is recorded in Ovid's Metamorphoses, Books IX and X, and Virgil's Georgics, Book IV.
+C. F. Badini's libretto, however, is not a simple retelling of the classical story; rather, the myth is read through the prism of the European Enlightenment – as the first part of the opera's dual title would indicate.
+The chorus is employed throughout the work, as in classical Greek tragedy.